This site contains product affiliate links. We may receive a small commission if you make a purchase after clicking on one of these links.

 Posterior chain muscles activated: Latissimus dorsi, lower sections of the trapezius

-The lat pull-down featured prominently in Bruce Lee’s bodybuilding routines.
+The lat pull-down featured prominently in Bruce Lee’s bodybuilding routines and total fitness circuit.
 According to his training biographer, John Little, Lee selected the exercise because it specifically targets the latissimus dorsi muscle and helps to enhance strength in the mid-section of the back (The Art of Expressing The Human Body).

 Arnold Schwarzenegger identifies lat pull-downs as a superlative exercise for widening the upper lats.
 He goes on to say that ‘this exercise allows you to do Chins with less than your total body weight.’